tolauwae/phd-thesis/src/main.typ

 - Tom Lauwaerts, Carlos Rojas Castillo, Robbert Gurdeep Singh, Matteo Marra, Christophe Scholliers, and Elisa Gonzalez Boix.
 Event-Based Out-of-Place Debugging.
 In MPLR, pages 85–97.
 ACM, 2022.
 - Tom Lauwaerts, Robbert Gurdeep Singh, Christophe Scholliers.
 WARDuino: An embedded WebAssembly virtual machine.
 In Journal of Computer Languages, Volume 79.
 Elsevier, 2024.
 - Tom Lauwaerts, Stefan Marr, Christophe Scholliers.
 Latch: Enabling large-scale automated testing on constrained systems.
 In Science of Computer Programming, Volume 238.
 Elsevier, 2024.

+At the time of writing, the following works were submitted at peer reviewed conferences or journals, and are still under review.

+- Tom Lauwaerts, Maarten Steevens, Christophe Scholliers.
+MIO: Multiverse Debugging in the face of Input/Output.

 The software developed as part of this dissertation is available publicly on the Theory and Operations of Programming Languages Lab's #link("https://github.com/TOPLLab")[GitHub page].
 The following software was developed as part of this dissertation: